pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --vsync
     Enables VBI for the vesa, dfbmga and svga video output drivers.

+--wid=<window ID>
---wid=<window ID> (X11, OpenGL and DirectX only)
+    (X11, OpenGL and DirectX only)
     This tells MPlayer to attach to an existing window.
 Useful to embed MPlayer in a browser (e.g. the plugger extension).
-This option fills the given window completely, thus aspect scaling, panscan, etc are no longer handled by MPlayer but must be managed by the application that created the window.
+Earlier this option always filled the given window completely, thus aspect scaling, panscan, etc were no longer handled by MPlayer but had to be managed by the application that created the window.
+Now aspect is maintained by default.
+If you don't want that use ``--no-keepaspect``.

 --xineramascreen=<-2-...>
     In Xinerama configurations (i.e. a single desktop that spans across